RidersBoulevard/TournamentEdition/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Additional Context**
+**Additional Information**

+- **Dolphin Version**: e.g. 5.0-12380

+Please provide a save state if possible.
-Add any other context about the problem here.
+Feel free to also add any other context about the problem here.